Deltares/rtc-tools/GOVERNANCE.md

 Bug fixes for previous stable versions should be submitted to the corresponding `maintenance/X.Y` branch.

+### Support Policy

+- **Active Support**: The latest stable MINOR version (X.Y.0) receives bug fixes via PATCH releases (X.Y.Z).
+Active support continues until the next MINOR version is released.

+- **Security Fixes**: Critical security vulnerabilities in the current MINOR version are addressed promptly.
+Previous MINOR versions may receive security patches at the TSC's discretion.

+- **Maintenance Branches**: Bug fixes for previous stable versions are maintained in `maintenance/X.Y` branches as described in [Branch Management](#branch-management).

+- **End-of-Life**: When a new MINOR version is released, the previous version enters maintenance mode.
+The TSC determines the end-of-life timeline based on community needs and resource availability.

 ## Documentation Standards

 Documentation is a critical part of the RTC-Tools project.
 All contributions should adhere to these standards: